nimiq/nimiq.github.io/tutorials/nano-client-3-transactions.md

 > What you will get back is an array of bytes representing your serialized key pair consisting of public and private key.

 **Great!
 Your balance now stays up-to-date.**
-All set to finally receive and send transactions NIMs around.
+All set to finally send and receive NIMs.

 ## Receive Transactions